use-ink/link/README.md

 infinitely store a URL can only be done by trusting those third parties to always adhere to their pinky promise.

-In the past there have been a number of incidents where URL shorteneres removed the short URL at some point for a variety of reasons: commercial interests, moral values, legal obligations, ….
+In the past there have been a number of incidents where URL shorteners removed the short URL at some point for a variety of reasons: commercial interests, moral values, legal obligations, ….